NealMenon/Docker-Kafka-Prom-Graf/README.md

 Login into [Grafana](http://localhost:3000/login) using credentials 'admin' in both user and password fields.
 You may or may not choose to skip changing the password.

 ### Add Data Source
 Before setting up a dashboard, Prometheus must be added as a data source.
 Do so by clicking on the Add you first data source card and choosing Prometheus.
-Assign a suitable name for this and provide the source URL as ``http://localhost:9090/`` and Access type of Browser (not Server).
+Assign a suitable name for this and provide the source URL as ``http://localhost:9090`` and Access type of Browser (not Server).
 Confirm that everything is set upright with the Save & Test button and return to Grafana dashboard.

 ### Add basic dashboard
 On the left side of the dashboard, hover over the Create tab and choose Import.
-Enter 721 under Import via Grafana and Load.
-Once again, assign a suitable name and choose source as the same Prometheus data source we set up above and import.
+Enter ``721`` under Import via Grafana and Load.
+Once again, assign a suitable name and choose source as the same Prometheus data source we set up above and import. <br>
+The scope of the graphs and refresh rate can be adjusted on the top right of the dashboard.

 ### Adding metrics to Grafana Panel
 Additional panels can be added by clicking the add panel option and entering the desired query.
 Grafana suggests possible queries based on the input provided and complete action with ``shift + enter``.